Your resume can make or break your job search. That’s why it’s crucial to make it stand out.

 Your resume needs to be perfect.
 If it is rife with typos, spelling errors, or grammatical mistakes, it conveys the message that you cannot write, you lack attention to detail, you don’t care, or all of the above.

-Grammarly is your friend in this case.
+Grammarly is your best friend in this situation.
 Leverage!

 A resume with no achievements is a resume that fails.
 You need to sell yourself on your accomplishments, so be sure that you’re focusing your narrative here